Instant Pot Beef Stew Recipe

 - Heat Instant Pot to Sauté.
 Add 1 tablespoon olive oil, and about half of the seasoned meat.
 Brown on all sides (3 to 5 minutes total), and remove to a plate or bowl.
 Repeat with remaining oil and beef.
 Remove beef to plate.

 - Deglaze the inside of the pot by adding ¼ to ½ cup of broth.
-Scrape all the brown bits off the bottom and sides of the pan.
+Using a plastic or wooden utensil, scrape all the brown bits off the bottom and sides of the pan.

 - Add the beef back to the Instant Pot along with the rest of the broth, onions, celery, carrots, tomatoes, potatoes, and bay leaf.
 Stir to combine.